ivanseibel/next-js-shop/README.md

 ignite-shop is a Next.js web app that implements a simple shop page with the objective of doing some experiments with Stripe and the new features of Next.js 13.

 # Demo

+The current version demo doesn't include the cart workflow and, the checkout starts from the product page.
+The checkout from the cart page is in progress.

 ![Demo](/demo/ignite-shop-demo.gif)